LDankert/ANNs-Tensorflow/README.md

 # ANNs-Tensorflow

-## Homework solutions from Vera Proiss, Inga Wohlert and Léon Danekert
+## Homework solutions from Vera Proiss, Inga Wohlert and Léon Dankert
 ### Homework group 11